 The special keyword startof can be used on a variable that has been declared in a Template to calculate the starting address of the bytes the variable is mapped to in the file.
+The address is returned in local coordinates.
 For example, after opening a BMP file, use the following command in a script to position the cursor at the beginning of the first line of bitmap data: